bloomberg/chef-bach/bootstrap.md

 Assigning roles to VM
 =====================

-At this point, you can then run:
+At this point, from the bootstrap node you can then run:
 ```
 $ sudo knife bootstrap -E Test-Laptop -r 'role[BCPC-Headnode]' 10.0.100.11 -x ubuntu --sudo
 $ sudo knife bootstrap -E Test-Laptop -r 'role[BCPC-Worknode]' 10.0.100.12 -x ubuntu --sudo